Village East by Angelika: Description

 Village East, originally the Yiddish Art Theatre, is at the southwestern corner of East 12th Street and Second Avenue in the East Village of Manhattan in New York City, within the former Yiddish Theatre District.
 The theater occupies a rectangular land lot of 12,077 ft2, with a frontage of 103 ft on Second Avenue and 117.25 ft on 12th Street.
 It is composed of two sections: a three-story office wing with a cast-stone facade, facing east on Second Avenue, as well as an auditorium wing with a brown-brick facade, extending westward along 12th Street.
 The site is a block north of St. Mark's Church.

 The theater was built by Louis Jaffe, a developer and prominent Jewish community leader, for Maurice Schwartz's Yiddish Art Theatre, which presented works in Yiddish.
 The theater was designed in the Moorish Revival style by Harrison Wiseman, while William Pogany consulted on the interior design.
 Despite the prevalence of Yiddish theaters in the area in the early 20th century, the Jaffe Art Theatre was the only one in the Yiddish Theatre District that was specifically built for a Yiddish theatrical group.
-By the 21st century, Village East was the only remaining Yiddish theater building on Second Avenue, the onetime center of the Yiddish Theatre District.
+By the 21st century, Village East was the only remaining Yiddish theater building on Second Avenue, the one-time center of the Yiddish Theatre District.